nhsconnect/gpconnect/pages/integration/integration_spine_security_proxy_implementation_guide.md

 - End-to-End encryption of all traffic between systems.
 - Transparent retrieval of HTTPS resources from provider systems.
 - Performant retrieval of HTTPS resources.
-- Audit & transaction logging to existing Spine centralised audit logging infrastructure (i.e. Splunk).
+- Audit & transaction logging to existing Spine centralised audit logging infrastructure (for example, Splunk).
 - Reporting of volumetric and performance statistics to allow activity based remuneration back to the supplying vendor of the provider system(s).

 ### Out of scope for FoT ###